Input file creation

 NUMBER_OF_PIXELS_Y = int(LENGTH / pixel_size)

-➡️ IGNORE_FAULTY_PHONONS : bool Sometimes, phonons may escape the structure and get trapped outside the structure or travel outside the simulation domain.
+Sometimes, particles may escape the structure and get trapped outside the structure or travel outside the simulation domain.
 This can cause the maps to not look nice because the holes are not empty.
-If this parameter is set to True all phonons that are outside the structure are simply ignored in the map generation, which improves both the look and the calculations.
-I recommend keeping this on False so that you notice if phonons leave the structure, which can be an indicator of some errors or bugs.
-If phonons leave the structure, this can be turned on to still get clean data.
+If this parameter is set to `True` particles that are outside the structure are simply ignored in the map generation, which improves both the look and the calculations.
+Try keeping this on `False` so that you notice if particles leave the structure, which can be an indicator of some errors or bugs.
+If just a few particles leave the structure, this can be turned on to still get clean data.

 OUTPUT_SCATTERING_MAP = False